vontanne/javascript-tetris/README.md

 # Tetris Game

-This project is a simple yet fully functional implementation of the classic Tetris game using pure `HTML`, `CSS`, and `JavaScript`, with no external libraries.
+This project is a simple but fully functional implementation of the classic Tetris game using pure `HTML`, `CSS`, and `JavaScript`, with no external libraries.
 It's designed to be lightweight and straightforward, suitable for beginners looking to understand game development with web technologies.

 ## How to Play

+### Play Online
+You can play the game directly in your browser without downloading anything: **[Play Tetris Online](https://vontanne.github.io/javascript-tetris)**

+### Play Locally

 To play the game locally, follow these steps:

 1. Clone the repository or download the ZIP file.
-2. If downloaded as a ZIP, unzip the file.
+2. If you downloaded it as a ZIP file, extract it.
 3. Navigate to the project directory.
 4. Double-click on `index.html` to open the game in your web browser.